 Sacsayhuamán

 Just a few minutes outside of Cusco, there are remains of Inca Ruins called Sacsayhuamán or Sacsayhuaman or Sacsahuaman or Saxahuaman or Saksaywaman, no but seriously I have seen it spelled all these ways.
 When I asked a few locals what the correct spelling was they all said something different.
 So I guess we will never know. 🤷♀️ Either way, it is known as the ancient military fortress of the Inca.
 If you walk up to it, it will take you about 30-45 minutes to get there (but keep in mind the elevation).
-This is not something I would do on your first day in Cusco, give yourself some time to adjust to the elevation or take a bus or taxi up.
+This is not something I would do on your first day in Cusco, g

 The ruins are cool if you aren’t going to be able to visit Machu Picchu or any other surrounding ruins but if you only have a few days I’d say you can skip this entirely.
 Keep in mind the Spanish tried to destroy most of the Incan history so there isn’t much of this left but it’s still a fun half day trip if you have the time, but I wouldn’t say it’s a must-see.